-FAnGR can be defined as the avian and mammalian species used for food production while PGR comprises cultivars and their wild relatives (FAO, 2015b).
-Both facets of diversity are undersupplied and this can be appreciated via the economic conceptual framework that suggests diversity is a public good not captured by markets because it lacks an explicit value (Pearce and Moran, 1994).
+FAnGR can be defined as the avian and mammalian species used for food production, while PGR comprises cultivars and their wild relatives (FAO, 2015b).
+Both facets of diversity are undersupplied and this can be appreciated with reference to the economic conceptual framework that suggests diversity is a public good whose value is not captured by markets.
+As such this element can lack an explicit value for providers (Pearce and Moran, 1994).
 Diversity is therefore not considered in the cost of food production and this leads to undersupply as farmers ‘disinvest’ in pursuit of profit (Pascual and Perrings, 2007; Sustainable Food Trust, 2017).
 The resulting market failure has homogenised production landscapes worldwide and corrective measures are necessary to supply more diversity through policies that govern food production and biological resource use (IPES-Food, 2016).

 The need to conserve genetic resources for agriculture has been formally recognized by the Convention on Biological Diversity (CBD) Aichi Biodiversity Targets (CBD, 2013) and various international declarations.
-Recent work by The Economics of Ecosystems and Biodiversity for Agriculture and Food (TEEBAgriFood) has stressed the importance of valuing natural capital in agroecosystems and the need to invest in agrobiodiversity for future food security (TEEB, 2018).
-The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES, 2018) further stresses this need and suggests such investments make sound economic sense, i.e. the benefits generally far outweigh the costs.
+Recent work by The Economics of Ecosystems and Biodiversity for Agriculture and Food (TEEBAgriFood) has stressed the importance of valuing natural capital in agroecosystems, and the need to invest in agrobiodiversity for future food security (TEEB, 2018).
+This is further stressed by The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES, 2018), which suggests such investments make sound economic sense, i.e. the benefits generally outweigh the costs.

 But while much work has explored the costs and benefits of preserving “naturally occurring” biodiversity, much less has focused on the supply and demand side aspects of agrobiodiversity.
 Work by Bioversity International (2018) has begun to offer insights by exploring the use of payments for agrobiodiversity conservation services (PACS) for the delivery of agrobiodiveristy from private land via incentives (e.g. Narloch et al., 2011, 2013; Pascual et al., 2011; Krishna et al., 2013).
 The thesis develops this agenda further by focusing on a key literature gap: how to improve the design of agrobiodiveristy incentive schemes for better conservation outcomes.